French gilded mirror from the 19th century, with an original mirror plate - antique

 Description

-Many styles characterize antique furniture, but we can highlight a few of the most important.
+Many styles distinguish antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a resemblance to Roman and Greek decorative motifs.
+Everything was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

 Lion paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with many forgeries.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details